liquidlight/typo3-module-data-listing/README.md

 ```

 ### Searchable columns
-The default searchable columns are specified above however it is possible to add and/or remove columns from this list by making use of the `module.tx_backendmodulesdatatables.settings.searchableColumns` object where:
+The default searchable columns are specified above however it is possible to add and/or remove columns from this list by making use of the `module.tx_moduledatalisting.settings.searchableColumns` object where:
 1. `table` is the name of the table you wish to pull the searchable column from (this can be fe_users or any joined tables)
 2. `column` is the name of the column you wish to make searchable

 **Setup**
 ```
-module.tx_backendmodulesdatatables {
+module.tx_moduledatalisting {
 	settings {
 		searchableColumns := addToList(table.column1,table.column2)
 		searchableColumns := removeFromList(table.column3)